Answer all the questions

 The correct answer is:

-⭐ The negative slope of the marginal utility curve reflects the law of diminishing marginal utility.
-This law states that as a person consumes more units of a good or service, the additional satisfaction (marginal utility) derived from each subsequent unit decreases.
+The negative slope of the marginal utility curve shows the law of diminishing marginal utility.
+This law says that as a person uses more of something, the extra satisfaction they get from each additional unit becomes smaller.

 Explanation: